 - 1. All requests must include proof of nonprofit status. - 2.
 All requests must include declaration of purpose of display and detailed description of its contents. - 3.
-All requests must include a statement assignee accepts display will include no advertising, no selling of products, and no phone numbers. - 4.
-Display case is accessible only from the Library Local History Room, which is nonpublic, and can be locked.
-Still all responsibility for theft or damage to contents must be borne by the assignee.
-Library does not carry insurance on, and is not responsible for items owned by the Exhibitor. - 5.
-Assignment is limited to: from the first day of the assigned month to the last day of the same.
+All requests must include statement assignee accepts display will include no advertising, no selling of products, and no phone numbers. - 4.
+Display case is accessible only from Library Local History Room, which is nonpublic, and can be locked.
+Still all responsibility for theft or damage to contents must be borne by assignee.
+Library does not carry insurance on, and is not responsible for items owned by exhibitor. - 5.
+Assignment is limited to: from the first day of the assigned month to the last day of same.
 Access will be by appointment at the convenience of the staff. - 6.
-Assemblage and dismantling of the display are solely the responsibility of the assignee.
+Erection and dismantling of the display are solely the responsibility of assignee.
 Staff will help with signs, etc., if asked and time permits. - 7.
 Assignee must supply all props, backgrounds, fasteners, display tools, etc. No tape or nails are permitted on the wood walls. - 8.
-Business cards or flyers pertinent to the display will be accepted for distribution at the discretion of the Library Director. - 9.
-External organizations are limited to using display cases for a maximum of two months within a calendar year and cannot reserve displays for consecutive months.
-Additionally, these organizations cannot simultaneously use both the large and small display cases.
+Business cards or flyers pertinent to the display will be accepted for distribution at the discretion of the Library Director.